 In the cinema-TV world, Paula has written and developed projects with many film producers and was a staff writer on the highly regarded PBS series, American Family, starring Edward James Olmos, Raquel Welch, Esai Morales, and Sonia Braga.

 Her newest play, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
 Set in a refugee camp outside the ruined city of Thebes, which is plagued by a demagogue, Antigone X is a fierce cry for commitment to equality and justice, offering hope for engaged activist citizens.
-It was commissioned for the MFA Rep at USC.
+It was commissioned for the MFA Rep at USC, where it was produced, directed by Anita Dashiell-Sparks; in 2018 it was the produced by Cal Rep, directed by Jeff Janisheski.
+Antigone X is coming out in print in 2018.

 In addition to her plays, she is also working on nonfiction projects, as well as Water Rites, a multimedia/multidisciplinary project that looks at a precious resource from all angles, from the mundane to the spiritual.
 She is also working on a play about human trafficking, Salvage/Spasiti, which combines a fictional story with documentary interviews.